 Our common stock is currently listed on The NASDAQ Global Market, which has qualitative and quantitative listing criteria.
 If we are unable to meet any of the NASDAQ listing requirements in the future, such as the corporate governance requirements, the minimum closing bid price requirement, or the minimum market value of listed securities requirement, NASDAQ could determine to delist our common stock.
 A delisting of our common stock could adversely affect the market liquidity of our common stock, decrease the market price of our common stock, adversely affect our ability to obtain financing for the continuation of our operations and result in the loss of confidence in our company.
 On September 14, 2016, we received notice from the Listing Qualifications Department of the NASDAQ Stock Market indicating that, for the previous 30 consecutive business days, the bid price for our common stock closed below the minimum \$1.00 per share required for continued inclusion on The NASDAQ Global Market.
 The notification letter stated that we would be afforded 180 calendar days, or until March 13, 2017, to regain compliance with the minimum bid price requirement.
 In order to regain compliance, shares of our common stock must maintain a minimum bid closing price of at least \$1.00 per share for a minimum of 10 consecutive business days.
 On March 1, 2017, our board of directors and stockholders approved the Charter Amendment to effect the Reverse Stock Split.
-On March 3, 2017, our common stock have maintained a minimum bid closing price of at least \$1.00 per share for 10 consecutive business days.
+On March 3, 2017, our common stock began trading on The NASDAQ Global Market on a split-adjusted basis at a ratio of 1 share for 5.
+As of the date of this filing, the shares of our common stock have maintained a minimum bid closing price of at least \$1.00 per share for 10 consecutive business days.
 Accordingly, we expect to receive a notice from the Listing Qualifications Department of the NASDAQ Stock Market indicating that we have regained compliance with the minimum closing bid price requirement.
-Despite effecting the Reverse Stock Split, there can be no assurance that the market price per share of our common stock will remain in excess of the \$1.00 minimum closing bid price requirement in the future.
-The continuing effect of the Reverse Stock Split on the minimum closing bid price requirement.
-Despite effecting the Reverse Stock Split, there can be no assurance that the market price per share of our common stock will remain in ex
+Despite effecting the Reverse Stock Split, there can be no assurance that the market price per share of our common stock cannot be predicted with any certainty, and the history of similar stock split combinations for companies in like circumstances is varied.